codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 In stage 5 you implement a second command, `echo`.

 This stage requires the most work of all since you have to build the foundations for handling different commands.

+It is composed of three parts:
+1. **RESP and Concepts** - some key concepts are introduced
+2. **Parser** - the implementation of the parser function is described
+3. **Process Information** Information - execute a command and return a response to the client

 This solution should help you understand why each implementation is required.
-It is composed of two parts, `1.
-Overview` where some key concepts are introduced, and `2.
-Parsing` where the implementation of the parser function is described.

-# 1. Overview
+# 1. RESP and Concepts
 Let us start with a high-level view of what should happen with our Redis implementation.
 The course of events, after a client is connected to the server, is as following:
 1. The client sends a request